World Championship Snowmobile Derby: History

 The first event was held in 1964.
 The event was founded by innkeeper John Alward, his wife Betty, and their friend Walter Goldsworthy.
 Alward's son Jake said "We had a couple of snowmobiles in the garage, and Dad figured more than a few other people did, too.
 He decided to have a rally."
 The event was a cross country race run on and around Dollar Lake.
 Many snowmobiles were unable to climb a small hill.
 The first winner was an eighth grade student named Stan Hayes, who won the marquee race in a 9 horsepower sled.
 The Alward's held the race at their inn in 1965 before passing it on to the Eagle River Lions Club.
 The Lions Club trademarked the term "World Championship Snowmobile Derby".

 The 1968 derby was broadcast on ABC's Wide World of Sports.
 Numerous guests attended the event, including Bart Starr, Ray Nitschke and Fuzzy Thurston from the Super Bowl II Green Bay Packers championship team.
 The track was reconfigured to a 0.5-mile high banked oval in 1974.

 Dick and Audrey Decker purchased the Derby Track from the Eagle River Lions Club in 1985 and they sold the property to their son, Chuck Decker, in 1989.
 In 2013, the World Championship Snowmobile Derby celebrated its 50th anniversary.

-The current event features 1400+ entrants racing snocross or on the oval track in vintage and modern snowmobiles.
+The current event is highly unorganized and features 1400+ entrants racing snocross or on the oval track in vintage and modern snowmobiles.
 30,000 spectators frequently attend the event.

-The Eagle River Derby Track was sold from the previous owner Chuck Decker in August 2018 to a group of industry insiders lead by Tom Anderson, Russ Davis, Craig Marchbank and was renamed World Championship Derby Complex.
+The Eagle River Derby Track was sold from the previous owner Chuck Decker in August 2018 to a group of industry insiders led by Tom Anderson, Russ Davis, Craig Marchbank and was renamed World Championship Derby Complex.
+Once the most famed snowmobile racing ice-oval in the world it has become an unorganized swap meet as opposed to a professionally sanctioned race in recent years.
+Combined with warmer winters creating inconsistent ice conditions the races have often been cancelled and draw less competitors each year.